 Fear occurs when your confidence about what you want to do is not par with the challenge.
 When you feel like you don’t know enough, you haven’t practiced enough, or simply that you are not enough, fear takes over.

 The problem is that to grow in any capacity (professionally, as a human, in a relationship), you frequently have to overcome higher and higher obstacles.
-In other words, your bar needs to be lifted after every step forward to ascend.
+In other words, your bar needs to go up after every step forward so you can continue your ascend.

 Remember that the easy path leads downhill.
 Therefore, if you want to grow, every step of the way must be met by a higher and higher bar.